nla/outbackproxy/README.md

 OutbackProxy
 ============

-OutbackProxy is as a HTTP proxy server which replays resources from a web archive rather than fetching them from the live web.
+OutbackProxy is a HTTP/S proxy server which replays resources from a web archive rather than fetching them from the live web.

 It queries a capture index such as [OutbackCDX] or pywb's [CDX Server API].
 Once an appropriate